 Originating in the early 1980s as an association between Cambridge University and the British Council, IELTS which stands for International English Language Testing System is a comprehensive English test covering all four major areas of English language studies: listening, reading, writing, and speaking.

 The test itself takes 2 hours and 45 minutes to complete, and must be taken at a licensed IELTS testing centre under monitored conditions.
-Most students opt to take an IELTS preparation course in order to prepare for the exam.
+Most students opt to take an IELTS preparation course in order to prepare for the test.

 There is a choice between the IELTS Academic format which is focused on university study, and the IELTS General format which is suitable for immigration purposes.